-5.1.1.3 ACM Device Form
+6.1.1.4 ACM Device Form

 The device form of an ACM has two tabs: Info and Power Supply.
+The Info tab displays general information about the system element:

-Table 11: ACM Info Device Form Fields
+Table 21: ACM Info Device Form Fields

 Field Information

-Name The name of the element as it appears in the system tree.
+Name The name of the element as it appears in the system tree

-Chassis Serial Number The serial number of the chassis the ACM resides in.
+Chassis Serial Number The serial number of the chassis the ACM resides in

-Serial Number The serial number of the ACM.
+Serial Number The serial number of the ACM

-SW Version SW version updated in ACM.
+SW Version SW version updated in ACM

-IP Address The IP address of the ACM.
+IP Address The IP address of the ACM

 Identify (ON/OFF switch) When the switch is ON the ACM LEDs are blinking (can be used to identify the specific module among many other modules).

 The Power Supply tab shows the relevant alarms status for both power supplies.
 There are two power supplies for backup and the switch between the power supplies is automatic.
-Explanation of the alarms can be found in section 1.3.1.1 Table #: ACM Alarms Descriptions.
+Explanation of the alarms can be found in section 6.1.1.2, under ACM Alarms Descriptions.
 In the example below there are no alarms related to any of the power supplies.

-5.1.1.4 RIM Device Form
+6.1.1.5 RIM Device Form

 The device form of a RIM has at least two tabs: Info and RF Parameters.
 A RIM which supports TDD also has a TDD tab in its Device Form.
+The Info tab displays general information about the system element:

-Table 12: RIM Info Device Form Fields
+Table 22: RIM Info Device Form Fields